Types of Mental Health ProfessionalsSearch for Resources

 Psychologists (Ph.D., Psy.D) earn doctorates in the field of psychology and undergo specialized training to provide mental health treatment.
 Typically, their graduate studies are within a clinical psychology training program, in counseling psychology, or in developmental psychology.
 Clinical psychologists provide psychotherapy to clients one-to-one or in a group or family setting.
 They can also perform detailed batteries of assessments that measure specific mental functions and behaviors.
 Some of the fields they can specialize in include child, cognitive, clinical, developmental, geriatric, social and community psychology.
 Because they hold doctoral-level degrees, they are “doctors,” but unlike medical doctors – physicians – they cannot prescribe medications.

-Social Workers (MSW, LMSW) undergo the training required to understand the social factors that affect behaviors and emotions.
+Social Workers (MSW, LCSW, LMSW) undergo the training required to understand the social factors that affect behaviors and emotions.
 Most social workers earn master’s degrees from schools of social work, although some also pursue doctorates while others hold bachelor’s degrees.
 They often provide specific services to address a person’s day-to-day life needs such as finances, housing and access to community resources or government benefits.
-Social workers are also trained in supporting healthy coping behaviors, and some possess the training necessary to provide psychotherapy.
+Social workers are also trained in supporting healthy coping behaviors, and those with LCSW credentials possess the training necessary to diagnosis mental disorders and provide psychotherapy.

 Therapists (MFT, LMFT), Counselors (LPC, MHC) and Licensed Chemical Dependency Counselors (LCDC) all provide interventions such as therapy and counseling.
 “Talk therapy,” “therapy” and “counseling” are terms that span formal psychotherapy as well as providing guidance for specific issues.
 Individual, couples, family and group therapy may be performed by many types of mental health practitioners.
 Therapists and counselors work in hospitals, clinics, schools and universities, rehabilitation centers, nursing homes, social service agencies, and in private practice.